TMFNK/openreg/README.md

 _A non-technical overview for business stakeholders_

-### 🔔 ** 08-12-2025 Critical Issues Update Complete** – Production-Ready Implementation
+### 🔔 08-12-2025 Critical Issues Update: Production-Ready

-This project has been enhanced with enterprise-grade security, scalability, and reliability features, resolving all critical gaps for real banking implementations.
+_This project has been enhanced with: enterprise-grade security, scalability, and reliability features, resolving all critical gaps for real banking implementations._

 ---